 Foxtail Pine Care

 These rare trees are designed for the harsh climates of high-altitude mountain slopes.
 This means the more favorable growing conditions of the garden can prove challenging for these trees.
 They can be a bit tricky to grow in the usual landscape settings, though they are popular to keep as bonsai trees.
+If you want to grow it as a bonsai, you only have to wait until the tree is about a foot tall.
+Remove the tap root and and major sink roots, leaving only the thin fibrous ones.
+Because the remaining roots are so fine, you have to repot it regularly to avoid matting.

 Accustomed to rocky mountainsides, the foxtail pine is tolerant of wind and steep slopes.
 They are not often bothered by many pests or diseases but may battle with mountain pine beetles and white pine blister rust.